baa-mb/MBIT-Testtutorial/Tutorial.md

 Use the accelerometer and the screen to build a **Rock Paper Scissors** game that you can play with your friends!

-## Step 1: Hole ein shakeelement herein
+## Step 1: Hole ein Shakeelement herein

 Add a ``||input:on shake||`` block to run code when you shake the @boardname@.